-I sent Dan Maddux a tape of this event, and he eagerly hired me to create a similar “Oscars” for the American Payroll Association.
+I sent Dan Maddux a recording of this event, and he eagerly hired me to create a similar “Oscars” for the American Payroll Association.
 Here’s a sample of the script we used.

 ANNOUNCER: Good evening, ladies and gentlemen.
 Welcome to the 7 1/2th Annual Academy Awards!
 The Dorothy Chandler Pavilion is buzzing with the sounds of Hollywood.
 The crowd is getting excited.
 Limos are three deep outside, and the celebrities are beginning to arrive.

 Our first celebrity, famed producer Gary Butler, nominated for this year’s comedy sensation, “Absolutely Digging Payroll.”
 And here comes three-time nominated actress Maureen Reed, up this year for Best Actress in her starring role as Rebecca in “Saving Sunny Brook’s Farm Through a New Payroll System Installation.”

 First-time nominee Carol Franket, for her roll as Dolly the Payroll Manager who clones herself to accomplish and 80-hour work weed in this year’s sleeper, “Nine to One.”

 Susan Darring, famed B-movie actress and game show hostess, who is making her comeback as Payroll Hughie’s Momma in this year’s blockbuster, “It’s All in A Day’s Pay.”